 The Pillowfort bins haven’t held up very well after 2 years.
 I recommend picking something else within Pillowfort’s line of bins.
 UPDATE: These are no longer sold by Target.
 But they’re Y-weave bins seem sturdy enough to be a great alternative.

 Besides the decorative bins, the playroom has evolved over time since we completed the benches.
 In the beginning, we used faux wood foam mat tiles to serve as supportive flooring for little ones:

 We’re happy with how it grew and evolved with our daughter over time, to support her developmental stages and activities.
-After a while, we traded out the baby and early toddler toys with a kids’ table and chair set and art easel.
+After a while, we traded out the baby toys with a kids’ table and chair set and art easel.
 We also added wall hangings.

 I’m a sucker for blue and white decor.
 Especially if it has a nautical or coastal vibe.
 What’s your favorite decorating style?

 Enjoy Your Playroom Benches!

 There you have it!
 Our IKEA Kallax hack for a playroom in a living room.
 I hope this helps you in your own journey to personalize a play space or DIY a storage bench.
-I just love a good IKEA hack, don’t you?
+I just love a good IKEA Kallax Hack, don’t you?
 If you have one, please share it in the comments below!